Unit Testing in Node.js: A Comprehensive Guide for Developers

 }

-Run your tests with the modified command:
+Test your program using the following modified command:

 npm test